Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Experimental

 \subsection{\emph{In Situ} Characterization of Plastic Flow}

 Experiments were conducted on a displacement-controlled testbed instrumented with a piezoelectric force sensor and high-speed imaging camera (see Fig. \ref{fig:cutting}(b)).
 A typical experiment involves moving a rectangular workpiece sample ($\sim$ 70 mm $\times$ 40 mm $\times$ 2 mm) against a stationary wedge at a specified $V_0$ and $t_0$ using a motorized linear actuator.
-The wedge was made of M2 grade high-speed steel.
-Two material systems, OFHC copper and a low melting-point alloy, were studied; see Appendix A for material composition and starting conditions.
-The forces acting on the wedge were captured along two orthogonal directions (along and perpendicular to the $V_0$ direction) using a multicomponent piezoelectric dynamometer (Kistler 9129AA dynamometer) with a natural frequency $\sim 3.5$ kHz.
+The wedge was made of M2 grade high-speed steel. {Two material systems -- OFHC Cu (99.99 \% purity) and a lead-free solder alloy SAC305 with a nominal composition of 96.5\% Sn, 3\% Ag and 0.5\% Cu (by weight) -- were studied.} The forces acting on the wedge were captured along two orthogonal directions (along and perpendicular to the $V_0$ direction) using a multicomponent piezoelectric dynamometer (Kistler 9129AA dynamometer) with a natural frequency $\sim 3.5$ kHz.